-(e) Deferred taxation
+(d) Deferred taxation

 Management has considered future taxable income and ongoing prudent and feasible tax planning strategies in assessing the recognition criteria for deferred tax assets recorded in relation to cumulative tax loss carried forward.
 The assumptions regarding future profitability of various subsidiaries require significant judgements, and significant changes in these assumptions from period to period may have a material impact on the Group's reported financial position and results of operations.
-As at 31 December 2020, the Group has recognised deferred tax assets of approximately HK\$86 million (2019: HK\$169 million).
+As at 31 December 2021, the Group has recognised net deferred tax assets of approximately HK\$4 million (2020: HK\$86 million).